ProjectFE-Zero/project-fractal-entropy/05_Microcosmos.md

 Consciousness acts as a "Transformation Function" that converts physical reality into subjective reality.

 * **Quantum Multiverse and Observation:**
-    Positioning consciousness as an "Observer" in Yasunori Nomura's Quantum Multiverse theory.
-Consciousness functions to select, edit, and determine one "history" from the infinite probabilities of the quantum world.
+    Referencing Yasunori Nomura's Quantum Multiverse framework: Consciousness functions to select, edit, and determine one "history" from the infinite probabilities of the quantum world.
+(Note: This remains a subject of theoretical debate).
 * **Gödel's Incompleteness Theorems:**
     The theorem that "a logical system cannot prove its own consistency by itself" suggests that consciousness is also an open system that requires an "External (Others/Environment)" to define itself.